Who Can Mediate?

 We welcome all types of cases.
 Anyone who has a conflict or dispute where the parties would like to work with a professional Attorney Mediator should contact our office.

 We handle mediation cases from all over California.
-We have filed cases in Yolo, Solano, Napa, Sacramento, San Joaquin, Placer, El Dorado, Contra Costa, Alameda, Sonoma, Marin, Monterey, San Benito, and Los Angeles counties.
+We have filed cases in Yolo, Solano, Napa, Sacramento, San Joaquin, Placer, El Dorado, Contra Costa, Alameda, Sonoma, Marin, Monterey, San Benito, Tulare, and Los Angeles counties.
 We also handle mediation cases where one Party is in California and the other Party is in another state, or another country.
 We do this using our online mediation process and video conferencing with the Parties.